sergiomadd/StardewValleyMods/ItemPipes/docs/README.md

 	- **Green/On**:
 	The pipe is enabled and will send/receive items if possible.
 	![On](img/AllOn.PNG)
-	- **Orange/Disconnected**:
+	- **Yellow/Disconnected**:
 	The pipe isn't connected to an adjacent container.
 Since a container can only have 1 adjacent pipe of each pipe type, you will have to remove all adjacent pipes to the container, and then place the new one.
 (This will most likely change moving forward).
 	![Unconnected](img/AllUnconnected.PNG)

 Connection examples:
-Here, the pipes aren't connected to any container, so they stay orange.
+Here, the pipes aren't connected to any container, so they stay yellow.
 ![No Container Attached](img/NoContainer.PNG)
 Then, when a container is added, they turn green.
 ![Has Container Attached](img/HaveContainer.PNG)